 - Introduction to System Security

-Each student completes an industry-based research project.
+Each student does an industry-based cyber security research project.

 Learning outcomes from a cybersecurity masters depend on the orientation of the program, whether its towards technical analysis, software engineering, governance, or leadership and management.
 You should at least come away within strong contemporary knowledge and skills in your area of expertise.
 Common learning outcomes include the ability to do the following.